 - Each award will be granted initially for three years and will be distributed annually at a rate of $200,000 per year, per scholar.

-- The host institute must provide the facilities, equipment, and infrastructure necessary to carry out the proposed research.
-However, up to 20% of the funds can be used for administrative costs associated with the program in the host department.
+- The Host Institute must provide the facilities, equipment, and infrastructure necessary to carry out the proposed research.
+However, up to 10% of the funds can be used for administrative costs associated with the program in the host department.

-- A candidate who is nominated for a Giovanni Armenise-Harvard Foundation Career Development Award may not hold this award concurrently with another grant designed to assist in establishing the scientist at a host institute in Italy and to pursue the same line of research.
-Exceptions to this will be made only under exceptional circumstances, which must be communicated promptly to the Armenise-Harvard Foundation for consideration.
-Co-funding from the host institution, on the other hand, would be positively considered.
+- A candidate who is nominated for a Giovanni Armenise Harvard Foundation Career Development Award (CDA) may not hold this award concurrently with another grant designed to assist in establishing the scientist at a Host Institute in Italy and to pursue the same line of research.
+Exceptions to this will be made only under exceptional circumstances, which must be communicated promptly to the Armenise Harvard Foundation for consideration.
+Co-funding from the Host Institute, on the other hand, would be positively considered.

 EVALUATION AND REPORTING